al-osaimi/StatisticalMethodsforDataScience/Ch4/Examples/FullExample.md

 $$

 Any value below the lower bound or above the upper bound is considered an outlier.
-For your dataset:
+For the dataset:

 $$
 \text{Lower bound} = 35−(1.5×14) = 14